 The preparation stage lays the groundwork for the project.
 Efficiency begins here; mistakes made in this part of the process can be expensive and time-consuming to correct later.
 Both vendor and client have roles to play.

 The first step is to define the scope of the project, including what needs to be translated, the desired target languages and any applicable regulatory requirements.
-These factors influence how the translation work flow will be structured.
+These factors influence how the translation workflow will be structured.
 Next, depending on what’s being translated, the product may need to be localised to support all target languages.
 Many languages include diacritics (like accents, tildes and umlauts), and fields for addresses and phone numbers may need to be altered to accept different formats.

 Clients can help streamline this process by providing documents in an editable format, such as files produced using a word processing program.
-The harder it is to edit the original document, the more time it will to take to get it ready to translate.
+The harder it is to edit the original document, the more time it will take to get it ready to translate.
 If your team is producing content that will need to be translated, also direct them to keep image captions editable instead of embedding text inside the images.

 An important part of the preparation process is the creation of a glossary of key terms to be used in the translated document.
 This ensures consistency in the final product and helps reduce editing costs caused by inconsistent terminology.
 For accuracy’s sake, the glossary must be validated by a native-speaking expert in the appropriate medical field before it can be used.

 Once the product is ready for translation and the glossary has been validated, the translation team can get to work.
 The exact steps in the translation process depend on a number of factors, including what is being translated and applicable regulatory requirements.
-Initial forward translation may be done by one translator working alone or by two translators working separately, with the two versions “reconciled” to make a “best of” translation.
+The initial forward translation may be done by one translator working alone or by two translators working separately, with the two versions “reconciled” to make a “best of” translation.
 Larger projects often require additional translators.

 Translation Memories Improve Speed and Accuracy